Good Place to Work – Interviewing Francisco Zuazua

 We are excited to feature Francisco Zuazúa, an indispensable member of SynTech Research Group, based in Chile.
-In this interview, Francisco shares her insights into his role, motivations and experiences working at SynTech Research.
+In this interview, Francisco shares insights into his role, motivations and experiences working at SynTech Research.

 What is your role at SynTech Research and what do you like the most about your daily work?